Topics on this page

 Answer - Within 15 days after service of the petition, the other party may file an original answer to the petition that states why the petition for writ of certiorari should be denied.
-There is 3,900 word limit for the answer unless permission to exceed the word limit is granted by the Supreme Court.
+There is a 3,900-word limit for the answer unless the Supreme Court grants permission to exceed the word limit.
 Filing an answer is not mandatory but can be helpful to the Court.

-Stay of Judgment - A stay of judgment halts the legal progress of the case in the lower court or the enforcement of a decision of the lower court.
-A stay is not automatic, you must ask the Supreme Court to stay the lower court proceedings or judgment.
+Stay of Judgment - A stay of judgment halts the legal progress of the case in the lower court or the enforcement of a lower court decision.
+A stay is not automatic; you must ask the Supreme Court to stay the lower court proceedings or judgment.

 More information about the procedure, including filing instructions, is available on the Supreme Court website.